Posts

 Image

-The Open Window Today, I am sitting by my window, letting the cool breeze wash over the room.
-Outside, the sky has turned that soft, heavy grey that usually signals a storm, and the first drops have begun to fall.
-For many, the bright, sunny weather is their grounding, the light that pulls them out of the shadows.
-But for me, the rain is my grounding.
-While the world retreats inside, I find myself opening the glass to meet the mist, to feel and breathe in that cool, refreshing, vitalizing air.
-Washing Away the Internal Chaos Living with chronic pain and the weight of a failing medical system can create a constant, low-level "noise" inside the body.
-It’s a hum of anxiety, a thrum of DDD pain, and the dizzying sea of POTS symptoms.
-It feels like chaos.
-But when the rain starts, that chaos begins to fade.
-There is something about the rhythm of the drops, the "white noise" of the universe, that creates a moment o...
+Today, I am sitting by my window, letting the cool breeze wash over the room.
+Outside, the sky has turned that soft, heavy charcoal—the kind of grey that signals a shift in the atmosphere.
+The first drops have begun to fall, and I can hear the earth sighing as it drinks.
+For many, the bright, golden sun is their grounding, the light that pulls them out of the shadows.
+But for me, the rain is my sanctuary.
+While the world retreats inside, I find myself opening the glass to meet the mist.
+I want to feel and breathe in that cool, vitalizing air that only exists when the sky opens up.
+Living in the high, dry altitude of the desert, we are constantly parched.
+It isn't just our skin or our throats; it is our very spirit that begins to feel brittle.
+For those of us navigating the Dizzy Sea or the fire of DDD , the dry air can make our internal storm feel much more turbulent.
+When a storm rolls through, it is a mechanical relief from the Mother.
+In the...

 The Alchemist’s Shield: Navigating the Fog of Medical Gaslighting